polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 * delete

 This allows you to easily create an HTTP endpoint, wrapping your HTTP verb, controlling its URL in the process.
+It sometimes helps to realise that Magic will treat your Hyperlambda file, as if it was a _"function"_.

 ## Creating an echo service